maximebrmd/pikowl/README.md

 ___

-Pikow is licensed under the MIT license.
+Pikowl is licensed under the MIT license.
 [See LICENSE for more information](https://github.com/maximebrmd/beerster/blob/main/LICENSE).